St Olave's Church, Hart Street: Architecture

 St Olave's has a modest exterior in the Perpendicular Gothic style. with a somewhat squat square tower of stone and brick, the latter added in 1732.
 It is famous for the macabre 1658 entrance arch to the churchyard, which is decorated with grinning skulls.
 The novelist Charles Dickens was so taken with this that he included the church in his book of sketches The Uncommercial Traveller, renaming it "St Ghastly Grim".

 The interior of St Olave's only partially survived the wartime bombing; much of it dates from the restoration of the 1950s.
 It is nearly square, with three bays separated by columns of Purbeck limestone supporting pointed arches.
 The roof is a simple oak structure with bosses.
 Most of the church fittings are modern, but there are some significant survivals, such as the monument to Elizabeth Pepys and the pulpit, said to be the work of Grinling Gibbons.
-Following the destruction of the organ in the Blitz, the John Compton Organ Company built a new instrument in the West Gallery, fronted by a large wooden grille; this organ, and the Rectory behind, is ingeniously structured between church and tower.
+Following the destruction of the organ in the Blitz, the John Compton Organ Company built a new instrument in the West Gallery, fronted by a large wooden grille; this organ, and the rectory behind, is ingeniously structured between church and tower.

 In the tower, there was a memorial with an American connection.
-It honors Monkhouse Davison and Abraham Newman, the grocers of Fenchurch Street who shipped crates of tea to Boston in late 1773.
+It honours Monkhouse Davison and Abraham Newman, the grocers of Fenchurch Street who shipped crates of tea to Boston in late 1773.
 These crates were seized and thrown into the waters during the Boston Tea Party, one of the causes of the American War of Independence.

-Perhaps the oddest "person" said to be buried here is the "Pantomime character" Mother Goose.
+The oddest "person" said to be buried here is the pantomime character Mother Goose.
 Her burial was recorded by the parish registers on 14 September 1586.
 A plaque on the outside commemorates this event.
-The churchyard is also said to contain the grave of one Mary Ramsay, popularly believed to be the woman who brought the Plague to London in 1665.
+The churchyard is also said to contain the grave of one Mary Ramsay, popularly believed to be the woman who brought the plague to London in 1665.
 The parish registers have the record of her burial, which was on 24 July 1665.
 Thereafter, in the same year, the victims of the Great Plague were marked with a 'p' after their names in the registers.